kylqin/querybooks/README.md

-   fuzzy,  f       Search with fuzzy style lunr,   l       Search with lunr.js, a search engine which is like Solr simple, s       Search with exact match case insensitively
+   fuzzy,  f       Search with fuzzy style lunr,   l       Search with lunr.js, a search engine which is like Solr simple, s       Search with exact match case insensitively collect,c       Collect books from collectfrom directories to booksdir
    <searchTerm>    Same search with both simple and lunr sub commands

 Please modify the configuration file `/Users/timber/.bkconf.json` (created it if not